zebluim/I2GDS2024/README.md

    - 0 points: No clear organization, headings, or navigation.

-2. Comprehensive Coverage of the Pipeline (5 points): score:
+2. Comprehensive Coverage of the Pipeline (5 points):

    - 5 points: Includes all critical aspects of the pipeline, such as installation, setup, each component’s function, input/output details, and example runs.